 Social media posts

-Social media posts can promote the white paper to a broad and diverse audience, leveraging different platforms and formats.
+Social media posts (especially LinkedIn posts) can promote the white paper to a broad and diverse audience, leveraging different platforms and formats.

 - Create engaging social media posts that tease or highlight content from the white paper.